Efficient Assessment of Electricity Distribution Network Adequacy with the Cross-Entropy Method: Monte Carlo Risk Estimation

 \subsection{Application of the Cross-Entropy Method}

 Although \eqref{eq:IS_estimator_specific} yields a valid estimator for any (non-degenerate) choice of $\bm{v}$, its performance can vary greatly.
-To automatically find a near-optimal parameter vector $\bm{v}$ the \glsfirst{ce} method is employed.
-This minimises the Kullback-Leibler divergence (a distance measure) between the \gls{is} distribution $g(\cdot; \bm{v})$ for a given asset and the theoretically optimal, unknown \gls{is} distribution $g^*$.
-If the distribution whose parameters are being \gls{ce}-optimised belongs to an exponential family, an analytical solution to the optimisation problem can be obtained, which is the case here since the Bernoulli distribution belongs to an exponential family.
+To target overload events more precisely and thus achieve better variance reduction, the probability to sample spiky profiles can be automatically increased for those customers only which are crucially involved in causing overloads using the \gls{ce} method.
+This minimises the Kullback-Leibler divergence (a distance measure) between the \gls{is} distribution $g(\cdot; \bm{v})$ for a given asset and the theoretically optimal (but unknown) \gls{is} distribution $g^*$.
+If the distribution whose parameters are being \gls{ce}-optimised belongs to an exponential family, an analytical solution to the optimisation problem can be obtained, which is the case for the Bernoulli distribution used here.
 The analytical solution is then estimated using a sampling-based formula -- the \gls{ce} method thus combines optimisation and estimation \cite{rubinstein2016sim_and_MC}.

 When using the \gls{ce} method in the context of rare event sampling, as done here, finding the near-optimal \gls{is} distribution is often a rare event estimation problem itself and would require large sample sizes.
 To circumvent this difficulty, a sequence of intermediate \gls{is} distributions can be estimated which gradually approach the near-optimal \gls{is} distribution.
 In this section, a sequential \gls{ce} algorithm for the estimation of overload probabilities of a distribution network asset is described, adapted from \cite{da_silva2010_CE_binom_distrib}.
 For a more a general discussion of the \gls{ce} method, the interested reader is referred to \cite{rubinstein2016sim_and_MC, biondini2015_rare_event_sim_IS}.